vulkayes/vulkayes-thesis/documents/design/design.md

 #### Ownership

 Rust implements a very simple but powerful ownership model.
-Values are always moveable.
 You cannot prevent the compiler from moving your value.
 However, the language is smart about this.
-Moving a value does not just create a bitwise copy, it also moves the ownership.
-Ownership has serious consequences: the owner has to clean up.
+Moving a value does not just create a bitwise copy, it also moves the ownership which has serious consequences: the owner has to clean up.
 Values that have non-trivial destructors should run those destructors at some point.
+Indeed, the memory move semantics in Rust are a only an implementation detail of its higher-level abstraction of movement of ownership.

 In C++ the only difference between a copy and a move is that the new value has a chance to take apart the old value.
 For example, for heap allocated types, this means the new value will take the heap memory (pointer) from the old value.
 The destructor, however, is still run for both the values, as it if was simply copied.
+Ownership in C++ is only conceptual, the language itself does not understand it nor enforce it.
+This moves the burden of reasoning on the the user.

 In contrast, Rust statically prevents use of moved-out variables.
-Once you move a value out of a variable, that variable now acts as if it was uninitialized, it cannot be used anymore and its destructor is not called.
-The destructor is only called for the "new" value once it goes out of scope.
+Once you move a value out of a variable (moving the ownership somewhere else), that variable now acts as if it was uninitialized, it cannot be used anymore and its destructor is not called.
+The destructor is only called for the "new" value once it goes out of scope, it's the responsibility of the new owner to clean up.
 Moreover, this move is often optimizable by the compiler and thus is almost or entirely free.

 #### Borrow checker

 The Rust borrow checker tracks borrowed values.
 A value is borrowed when a reference to it is created.
 A reference can either be immutable or mutable.
-There can only ever be one mutable reference and it also cannot coexist with any immutable references.
+There can only ever be one mutable reference and it cannot coexist with any immutable references.
 This completely prevents all read-write race conditions _statically_.

 Borrow checking also prevents problems such as use-after-free or iterator invalidation.
-These problems can be considered single-thread rade conditions.
-A reference is created, then the original referred value is destroyed and then the reference is used (to read or write).
+These problems can be considered single-thread race conditions.
+A reference is created, then the original referred value is destroyed or moved and then the reference is used (to read or write).
 Such a reference is called dangling.
 Rust statically prevents the existence of dangling references.
-When a value is borrowed, it must outlive any references taked from it.
+When a value is borrowed, it must outlive any references taken from it.
+That is, an owner can lend the value to someone, but it must then keep the value in its place for as long as the borrow is valid, it cannot be moved to a new location nor dropped.
 This is done using lifetimes.

 #### Lifetimes

 Lifetimes are how Rust tracks borrows.
 Each borrow (a reference) has a lifetime associated with it.
 The borrow cannot be used for longer than that.
-For example, if a value is created in a certain scope then a reference to it cannot escape that scope since it could lead to use after free.
+For example, if a value is created in a certain scope then a reference to it cannot escape that scope since it could lead to use-after-free.
 Additionally, programmers can use these lifetimes too, as generic arguments, to express concepts like borrowing subfields or narrowing array views.

+There is one lifetime that is always available, the `'static` lifetime.
+This lifetime is special in that it expresses the concept of "always valid".
+References with this lifetime can be used anywhere in the program, at any time, because they are known to always outlive the program itself.
+For example, taking a reference to static data (data compiled into the binary executable) creates a static reference that can be then freely used inside the application.

 ### Safety and speed